 Members shall reside in or attend school in South of Northwest Highway, East of HWY 75, North of Interstate 30 and West of Interstate 635.
 Like all NCL, Inc. Chapters, Lakewood aims to foster the mother-daughter relationship by serving its communities together.

-NCL, Inc., Lakewood Chapter was founded in 2018 and is a group of Texas mothers and daughters who reside in or attend school in South of Northwest Highway, East of HWY 75, North of Interstate 30 and West of Interstate 635.
-We have come together committing to community service, leadership development and cultural experiences.
+NCL, Inc., Lakewood Chapter was founded in 2018.
 We have over 16 private and public schools represented and are committed philanthropy partners to over 24 programs.
-Like all NCL, Inc. Chapters, our Lakewood Chapter aims to foster the mother-daughter relationship by serving our community and creating impact.
 We are the 253rd NCL, Inc. Chapter to form in the United States.

 Our chapter motto is Live.Love.Serve and we look forward each new year to keeping those words at the heart of who we are and what we do.
 We begin our 2020 year with all six Ticktocker classes being represented and will celebrate our first class of Seniors at our Senior Recognition in 2021.
 Our membership resides in the heart of East Dallas and we fully embrace the diversity, cultural experiences and philanthropy partner impact opportunities that our amazing community provides.

 Interested in joining our chapter?
 A Prospective Member must be sponsored by a current member of our chapter.
 Membership opportunities are dependent on Chapter openings.

 If you know someone in our Chapter, talk to her about getting started, membership obligations and our membership drive timeline.
 If you do not know someone in NCL, you are invited to complete this Membership Inquiry Form.